Huh7

-Huh7 is an immortalised cell line and may be grown in the laboratory for research purposes.
-According to the web site huh7.com, it is "a well differentiated hepatocyte-derived carcinoma cell line, originally taken from a liver tumor in a 57-year-old Japanese male in 1982."
+Huh7 is an immortalised cell line that is grown in the laboratory for research purposes.
+It is described as a hepatocyte-derived carcinoma cell line, originally taken from a liver tumor in a 57-year-old Japanese male in 1982.
 It is used extensively in hepatitis C and dengue virus research.

 Huh7 cells have been instrumental in hepatitis C research.
 Until 2005, it was not possible to culture hepatitis C in the laboratory.
 The introduction of the Huh7 cell line permitted screening of drug candidates against laboratory-cultured hepatitis C virus and permitted the development of new drugs against hepatitis C.